tariq-hasan/system-design/distributed-systems/data_synchronization_protocols/data_consistency_protocols.md

 This is because the developer can rely on stricter guarantees.

 ![Consistency Models](images/consistency_models.png)
-Spectrum of consistency models - consistency guarantees get stronger as we move to the right
+*Caption: Spectrum of consistency models - consistency guarantees get stronger as we move to the right*

 # Strict Consistency